blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Specific Problems with Christianity.md

 	- Weak Hadith
 		- The one who weds his hand is cursed (Tafseer Mazhari Vol. 12, Pg.
 94)
 	- https://islam.stackexchange.com/questions/3004/is-masturbation-permissible-for-a-man-during-an-extended-period-of-unmarried-lif

+- The claim that Islam made people release slaves
+	- The idea is that slaves could be released, as one of the ways to erase sins
+	- Suppose I could buy games for currency
+	- Will I be inclined to spend currency for games, or to hoard currency?